Contents

 Autofocus

-There isn’t a huge amount to say on the autofocus (AF) of the Fujifilm 33mm f1.4.
+There isn’t much to say about the autofocus (AF) of the Fujifilm 33mm f1.4.

 It operates as I expect, and as you are likely aware, AF isn’t down to the lens alone.